-Diabetic retinopathy is a serious sight-threatening complication of diabetes that can lead to blindness.
+Diabetic retinopathy is a serious sight-threatening complication of diabetes.

 This ocular disease is caused by high levels of sugar in the bloodstream and results in progressive damage to the light detecting retina responsible for sending visual signals to the brain.